memgraph/docs/gqlalchemy/reference/transformations/importing/import.md

 ## TableToGraphImporter

-Implements translation of table data to graph data, and imports it to Memgraph.
+Implements a translation of table data to graph data and imports it to Memgraph.

 ### Methods